johns-coderoom/Bacterial-genomic-analysis-workflow/README.md

 Here's a breakdown of the BacFluxL workflow:

+Here's a breakdown of the BacFluxL workflow:

 Preprocessing of Long Reads:

+ONT sequences are trimmed and quality filtered using  https://github.com/rrwick/Filtlong.
+Assembly of Long Reads:

+Filtered ONT reads are assembled using Flye.
+For more details, see the next step.Preprocessing of Long Reads:

 ONT sequences are trimmed and quality filtered using Filtlong.
 Assembly of Long Reads: